harshithrao07/distributed-scheduler/Readme.md

 # Distributed Job Scheduler

-A production-style distributed job scheduler built to demonstrate durability, retries, idempotency, dead-letter handling, and failure recovery instead of just happy-path background execution.
+Built to explore how production schedulers handle durability and failure recovery, not just happy-path execution.

 Jobs are accepted through a Spring Boot REST API, stored durably in PostgreSQL, dispatched asynchronously through Kafka, coordinated with Redis locks, and recovered by watchdog services when workers or infrastructure fail mid-flow.